-This parameter is used to specify the ID of the Keyfactor Identity Provider client that should be used to authenticate the session when BearerTokenUrl authentication is used (see Create Service Accounts for the Universal Orchestrator on page 11).
+This parameter is used to specify the ID of the identity provider client that should be used to authenticate the session when BearerTokenUrl authentication is used (see Create Service Accounts for the Universal Orchestrator on page 11).

 This parameter requires that TokenLifetime and ClientSecret also be specified.